fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/creating-project/index.md

 ```
 $ export INDY_DIR="/path/to/indy"
 ```
 or you can set it in `.env` file which will be loaded when you run build script.
-Please not that you should not add trailing slash, so use
+Please note that you should not add trailing slash, so use

 ```
 $ export INDY_DIR="/path/to/indy"